Property Scores — 03 of 08

 When rain falls, water collects along the nearest drainage line — how high an address sits above that line largely decides whether the water reaches the block, so that height is what we measure.

-of height above the drainage line separates these two scores — measured from 30 m elevation data, not read off an overlay.
+of height above the drainage line separates these two scores — measured from bare-earth elevation data, not read off an overlay.

 Honest by Design